 - Opening Hours: Wednesday–Sunday from 11.30pm to 2.30pm and 6pm to 10pm

 - Location: No. 301, Lequn 3rd Road, Zhongshan District, Taipei City 10491, Taiwan

 - Tel: +886 (0)2 8501 5800

-Despite being little more than a pastry shop, Sunny Hills’ remarkable popularity throughout the city and beyond earns it a place on the 10 Best Restaurants in Taipei.
-Its famous gourmet pineapple cakes are a favourite souvenir, consisting of slightly buttery pastry around a rich jam centre made from fresh pineapples from the Bagua Mountains and costing NT$350 for a box of 10.
+Despite being little more than a pastry shop, Sunny Hills’ remarkable popularity throughout the city and beyond makes it one of the best restaurants in Taipei.
+Its famous gourmet pineapple cakes are a favourite souvenir, consisting of slightly buttery pastry around a rich jam centre made from fresh pineapples from the Bagua Mountains.
+They cost about NT$350 for a box of 10.
 These so-called Sunny Delights have spread to franchises in mainland China, Japan, Hong Kong and Singapore and are considered an absolute must-try for anyone visiting Taiwan.

 - Tel: +886 (0)2 2760 0508

 Hailed as Taipei’s best Shanghaiese restaurant, Shanghai Pavilion is one of 6 dining options at Shangri-La’s famous Far Eastern Plaza Hotel.
 The main dining room and private rooms all share a traditional red and black Chinese décor as well as great views across the city.